MohamedMohsen01/E-commerce-Sales-Analysis-SQL/README.md

 4. **Data Cleaning and Preprocessing:**
  >   my role in data wrangling and cleaning involved several tasks to ensure the data was in a usable and reliable format.
 Here are some key steps I took:
- > - I employed techniques like imputation or deletion, depending on the nature of the missing data.
+ > - Employed techniques like imputation or deletion, depending on the nature of the missing data.
  > - Eliminated any duplicate records or entries to ensure data integrity.
  > - Standardized the formats of data fields, such as dates, currencies, and units, to ensure consistency.